jquery/learn.jquery.com/page/events/event-basics.md

 you've set up previously.
 For example:

 ```
-$(document).ready(function(){
+$( document ).ready(function(){
 	// Sets up click behavior on all button elements with the alert class
 	// that exist in the DOM when the instruction was executed
-   $('button.alert').on('click', function(){
+	$( "button.alert" ).on( "click", function() {
-      console.log('A button with the alert class was clicked!');
+		console.log( "A button with the alert class was clicked!" );
 	});
 	// Now create a new button element with the alert class.
 This button
 	// was created after the click listeners were applied above, so it
 	// will not have the same click behavior as its peers
-   $('button').addClass('alert').appendTo(document.body);
+	$( "button" ).addClass( "alert" ).appendTo( document.body );
 });
 ```